wsphd/csun-rsp/strategic-alignment.md

 ## Principles

   * Student-Centric - Center decisions, strategies and actions around the needs, experiences and aspirations of students, striving to understand and empathize with their perspectives and address their challenges and concerns.
-    * **Potential Alignment** - A larger set of resources and capabilities should be expected to meet the needs of a very diverse campus.
+    * **Potential Alignment** - A larger set of resources and capabilities are expected to meet the needs of a very diverse campus.

   * Equity-Driven - Approach all aspects of the Framework through an equity lens, identifying and addressing disparities in every decision, strategy and action.
     * **Potential Alignment** - Affinity groups, such as the [Minority Serving-Cyberinfrastructure Consortium] (MS-CC), exist specifically to assist MSI/HSI institutions.